When Should You Review Your Insurance Policy?

 When to Review Auto Insurance Coverage

-Auto insurance should be reviewed whenever:
+Your auto policy should be reviewed whenever:

-- Drivers are added or removed from your policy
+- Vehicles are added or removed

-- Your vehicle’s value changes significantly
+- Vehicle value changes significantly

 When to Review Home or Renters Insurance

-- Home values or rebuilding costs increase
+- Rebuilding costs increase

 - Renovations or additions are completed